 The aim of Otto Loewi Award is the promotion of neuroscience research in Austria by awarding this prize for outstanding scientific contributions in an active field of neuroscience.
 The particular intention is to honor research achieved in Austria.
 The awared is offered biannually.

-Neuroscientists working in Austria who are not older than 40 years are invited to apply for the Otto-Loewi-Award.
-The call is announced in due time at the website of the Austrian Neuroscience Association.
-The proposals are reviewed and decided on by a prize committee consisting of five qualified proponents chaired by the president of the ANA.
+Neuroscientists working in Austria who are not older than 40 years have been invited to apply for the Otto-Loewi-Award.
+The call has been announced on the website of the Austrian Neuroscience Association.
+The proposals have been reviewed and decided on by a prize committee consisting of five qualified proponents chaired by the president of the ANA.
 The awards are presented during the biannual ANA Meetings.